Chapter 8 – Exercise Solution

 Step 4: Make the test pass

-Thanks to the refactor we did in Step 1, making the test pass require nothing more that calling the ViewModel fetchMenu() method from retry():
+Thanks to the refactor we did in Step 1, making the test pass requires nothing more than calling the ViewModel fetchMenu() method from retry():

 func retry() {